SINGAPORE TRAVEL GUIDE 2020

 7. Kampong Glam

-Kampong Glam, best known as “Muslim quarter”, is an eclectic blend of history and the centre for Muslim activities.
+Kampong Glam, best known as the “Muslim quarter”, is an eclectic blend of history and the centre for Muslim activities.
 This old neighbourhood has its origins as a thriving port town and is Singapore’s oldest urban quarter.
-It took its name from the trees called “Gelam” that were found and used locally for boat-making, medicine and even as a seasoning for food.
-The highlights of this quarter are the Sultan Mosque, built in 1824 with its massive golden domes and huge prayer hall, and the Malay Heritage Centre, a museum for those interested in understanding the history of Singapore’s Malay community.
+It took its name from the trees called “Gelam” that were found and used locally for boat-making, medicine, and seasoning for food.
+The highlights of this quarter are: the Sultan Mosque, built in 1824 with its massive golden domes and huge prayer hall, and the Malay Heritage Centre, a museum for those interested in understanding the history of Singapore’s Malay community.
 Absolutely not to be missed are Bussorah street, lined by multi-label stores, charming boutiques selling fabric and silk, bars and cafes, and Haji Lane (and its alleys), a long and narrow road dotted with old shophouses, boutiques, bars, cafes and decorated with graffiti.

 8. Bugis market.

-Only 10 minutes walk from Little India, at the end of the pedestrian Albert Street, is located the Bugis Street Market, one of the biggest and cheapest markets to come shopping in the whole of Singapore.
+Only 10 minutes walk from Little India, at the end of pedestrian Albert Street, is located the Bugis Street Market, one of the biggest and cheapest markets to come shopping in the whole of Singapore.
 In this long covered market, you’ll find everything.
-Over 800 shops of all shapes and sizes selling any stuff, souvenir, accessories, clothes, electronics, houseware, and cosmetics but also local food, fresh fruit, and drinks.
+Over 800 shops of all shapes and sizes selling any stuff, souvenir, accessories, clothes, electronics, houseware, and cosmetics but even local food, fresh fruit, and drinks.

 9. National Museum of Singapore and National Gallery Singapore

 The National Museum of Singapore is the country’s oldest museum and a cultural and architectural landmark.
 It hosts different themed exhibition halls, showrooms and galleries where you’ll learn from daily life to the rapid development of this island nation over 700 years of Singapore history.
-Only 15 minutes walk from the National Museum (really close to Marina Bay), there is another interesting building: the National Gallery Singapore.
-It’s housed in the former Supreme Court and City Hall buildings, two historic national monuments built in 1937 and 1926 respectively.
+There are only 15 minutes walk from the National Museum (really close to Marina Bay), there is another interesting building: the National Gallery Singapore.
+It’s housed in the former Supreme Court and City Hall buildings, two historic national monuments built in 1937 and 1926, respectively.
 It features the largest public collection of Singapore and Southeast Asian modern art.

 - Click here to book your ticket for the National Museum;